Sysinfocus/SpotAssist/README.md

 }
 ```

-7. You have some text separated with Tabs and want it to be converted to Comma separated?
+**7. You have some text separated with Tabs and want it to be converted to Comma separated?**

 ```
 ~>process-tocomma